 Pauses in the hair growth cycle caused by these stressors can lead to a generalised hair thinning condition named Telogen Effluvium.
 Specialists have noted that this temporary form of shedding can then trigger male pattern hairloss in men who, although they would definitely have an existing underlying genetic predisposition may not have otherwise experienced its onset until a later date.

 So what is the answer?
-At Belgravia, clients seeking hair loss treatment are consulted about their lifestyle in order to identify any additional external influences that may be problematic to hair growth.
+During a professional consultation men seeking hair loss treatment may be asked by a specialist about their lifestyle in order to identify any additional external influences that may be problematic to hair growth.
 Having a healthy, balanced approach alone will certainly not reverse hair lost to male pattern baldness, but it is a starting point.
-It is generally recommended that suitable male clients take food supplements called Hair Vitalics for Men, which contain key vitamins, minerals, amino acids and botanical extracts that can help to support healthy hair growth.
-Additionally, the FDA-cleared HairMax LaserComb, which uses low-level laser therapy to stimulate the scalp, can be beneficial.
+Supplementary supporting products including food supplements such as Hair Vitalics for Men, which contain key vitamins, minerals, amino acids and botanical extracts including biotin, zinc and selenium to support normal healthy hair growth, may be used.
+Additionally, the FDA-cleared HairMax LaserComb, which uses low-level laser therapy to stimulate follicles, may also be beneficial.

 A clever tip for motorists, given to us by a Belgravia client, was to keep the LaserComb fully charged in the glove compartment of the car.
 That way, it can be used when stuck in traffic – especially if you have tinted windows!

-Vitally, these hair growth boosters form part of a larger treatment package which, critically, includes a combination of clinically-proven medications.
-The first is finasteride 1mg, a one-a-day DHT–blocker, whilst the second is minoxidil – a topical vasodilator which is applied directly to the scalp, where needed.
-Belgravia has seen – and continues to see – many, many success stories from using this combination of finasteride and high strength minoxidil paired with appropriate hair growth boosters, in men from 18 years of age upwards.
+Vitally, these hair growth supporting products form part of a wider approach which, critically, includes either or both of the only MHRA licensed and FDA approved, clinically-proven treatments for male hair loss.
+The first is finasteride 1mg, a one-a-day DHT–blocker, whilst the second is high strength minoxidil – a topical vasodilator which is applied directly to the scalp, where needed.

 Of course, it is hardly possible for most people to abandon their daily commute – and it would also be jumping the gun at this stage to state that by doing so genetic hair loss could be averted.
 What the research from the Atlanta study does perhaps do is prove once again that there are a multitude of factors at play when considering hair loss – and even more reasons to care about our environment.